AminMortezaie/django-tutorial/basic-poll-app-django/Readme.md

 While the Django development server is great for development, it is not intended for use in a production environment.
 For production deployment, you should use a more robust and scalable web server, such as Apache or Nginx.

 # path() arguments
-The path() function is passed four arguments, two required: route and view, and two optional: kwargs, and name.
+The `path()` function is passed four arguments, two required: **route and view**, and two optional: **kwargs, and name**.
 At this point, it’s worth reviewing what these arguments are for.

 - **route:**
 route is a string that contains a URL pattern.
 When processing a request, Django starts at the first pattern in urlpatterns and makes its way down the list, comparing the requested URL against each pattern until it finds one that matches.
 Patterns don’t search GET and POST parameters, or the domain name.
-For example, in a request to https://www.example.com/myapp/, the URLconf will look for myapp/.
-In a request to https://www.example.com/myapp/?page=3, the URLconf will also look for myapp/.
+For example, in a request to https://www.example.com/myapp/, the URLconf will look for `myapp/`.
+In a request to https://www.example.com/myapp/?page=3, the URLconf will also look for `myapp/`.

 - **view:**